 For example, I have some boxes in the garage, some in my closets, some in my daughter’s room, and some stuff like the bouncer or the exercauser plus some boxes of toys on the roof (I don’t have a proper attic).
 If I didn’t keep track of where I store everything, I’d be so lost.
 It will also make it so much easier when you need to go through your newborn baby checklist for the new baby.

 One interesting thing I have recently discovered and that I am quite keen to implement are labels with QR codes.
 They work with a phone app, so that you can easily scan the code and enter all the information about the box on the phone: where it’s stored, what’s inside, etc. I first saw the idea from this post from This Shade of Teal, who uses the Duck Pack & Track product available at Walmart.
-However, there’s other similar products available on Amazon as well, like the ToteScan Intelligent QR Labels.
+However, there’s other similar products available from other suppliers, like the ToteScan Intelligent QR Labels.

 Tips & Ideas for Storing Baby Clothes: Final Thoughts

 Here it is mama, all my best tips and ideas on how to store baby clothes, whether for a couple of months, years or many years to come for your grandchildren.
 I hope you’ve found all your answers here and that you’ve come up with the perfect system and storage solution for you and your family.

 I know the whole process can be quite daunting, particularly if you haven’t had a proper system from the start and now you face a huge pile of clothes that you need to sort through.
 However, I promise that once you start digging into it and you get the hang of it, you’ll be so satisfied and your life will have just got a little bit easier!